 Imagine the response from your employees who have teenage children, if you were to offer them the gift of a scholarship to Passion Spark for their child.
 Passion Spark is about “intelligently matching passion to career.”

 Gallup Research finds that 70% of the workforce is unsatisfied.
-The Conference Board finds 53% are unhappy.
-Let’s support young people to uncover what passion lives within them, then match that passion to a productive and satisfying career.
+Consider support a young person just by introducing them to Passion Spark to discover what passion lives within them, and how they can match that passion to a productive and satisfying career.

 A dissatisfying work life can cause stress in employees, not infrequently high levels of stress.
 Outcomes from stress can result in physical and mental illness, dysfunctional families, and drug addictions.